 Through it all, Ayan has held on to her faith in Christ.
 She also managed to find a way to contact and tell her sister of her family’s impending plans for forced marriage.

 A Life or Death Decision in Somalia

 In Somalia, the possibility of an open Christian faith without persecution is nearly impossible.
 Ayan undoubtedly counted the cost when she accepted Jesus.
 Ranked in the top three of the 50 countries on the World Watch List year after year, Somalia threatens violence against Christians by both tribal society and the Islamic terrorist group, al-Shabaab a splinter group of al-Ittihad al-Islami (AIAI).
 The group was spawned by the Islamic Courts Union (ICU), a coalition of shariah courts that briefly controlled Mogadishu in 2006.
 Al-Shabab originated as the ICU’s militant wing, and when Ethiopian troops invaded Mogadishu in December 2006 and ousted the ICU, Al-Shabab began its war on Somalia’s government.
-In 2012 al-Shabab (Arabic for ‘The Youth”) formalized its ties with Al Qaeda as its militant wing in the Horn of Africa.
+In 2012 al-Shabab (Arabic for ‘The Youth”) formalized its ties with a militant Sunni Islamist multinational organization founded in 1988 as its militant wing in the Horn of Africa.
 This group of young Islamic extremists targets villages, slaughters resistance and enforces Sharia Law.

 One believer shared with us, “In Somalia, there is no safe place to practice the Christian faith openly.”

 A World Watch List analyst adds, “Al-Shabab has made it clear on numerous occasions that there is no place for Christians in Somalia.”